interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project/progress-report1.md

 7. __Attribution__: For each of your team mates, write a couple sentences describing their main contributions to the project so far and what each person plans to do for the rest of the project.

 # What to Submit
-Submit the following to [Gradescope](https://www.gradescope.com/courses/354158/assignments/1944469):
+Submit the following to [Gradescope]({{page.submission_link}}):
 * `lit_review.pdf` which contains your literature review.
 This can be in any format you like.
 We find that using Google Docs and then downloading as a PDF works well for this sort of thing.
 * `milestone2.pdf` which contains your milestone 2 submission.
 To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.
 While not required, we highly recommend that you use LaTeX and a conference template.
-You may choose to use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm).
+I recommend that you use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).

 # Grading
 <div class="alert alert-warning" markdown="1">